-As I mentioned above, the resistance is based on the amount of water in the tank.
+Aside from your rowing pace, resistance is based on the amount of water in the tank.
 The more water you add, the higher the resistance level.

 You can start off with the lower levels, but work your way up to the higher levels of resistance as you grow accustomed to the intensity of the workout.
-It’s a good option to give you a varied workout, but, unlike air rowers, it’s an adjustment you have to make manually—literally pouring water into the tank by hand.

 The monitor tracks workout data, including:

 - 500M Split Time

 - Drag Force